3D Secure means an additional authentication step for Visa Debit card transactions carried out on the internet for online purchases.

 A cheque is a written order which instructs the Bank to pay a specific amount of money from your current account to another person or organisation.
 Cheques are valid for 6 months from the date written on the cheque.

 Contactless means a payment method which allows you to make purchases up to the maximum value of €30 using your debit card.
 The card is held close to the reader rather than inserted into a point-of-sale (POS) terminal.
+These limits may differ in different countries.

 This refers to the funds in your current account i.e. money the Bank owes you.